Dr. Laurie Barclay

 Please visit the Leafer Lab website for the latest updates on research from myself and my graduate students.

-Dr. Barclay’s research has appeared in a number of top-tier outlets including the Journal of Applied Psychology, Journal of Management, and Organizational Behavior and Human Decision Processes.
-Her research has received numerous awards and has been supported by prestigious grants including the Ontario Early Researcher Award and two grants from the Social Sciences and Humanities Research Council of Canada (SSHRC).
-Dr. Barclay is also an enthusiastic teacher and mentor who has received multiple teaching awards and commendations.
+Dr. Barclay’s research has appeared in a number of top-tier outlets including the Academy of Management Annals, Journal of Applied Psychology, Journal of Management, and Organizational Behavior and Human Decision Processes.
+Her research has received numerous awards and has been supported by prestigious grants including the Ontario Early Researcher Award and multiple grants from the Social Sciences and Humanities Research Council of Canada (SSHRC).
+Dr. Barclay is also an enthusiastic teacher and mentor who has received multiple teaching awards and commendations including the Alumni Award of Excellence for Mentoring.

 Organizational Justice; Emotions in the Workplace; Workplace Aggression